 The application must be signed by the project manager and the grant administrator’s authorised representative, who is usually the head of the department (prefekt) where the project is intended to be based.
 The Foundation processes signed applications only.

-A special form for these signatures is downloaded from the application system.
-The signature form can either by signed by both parties manually, on paper, and then scanned, or signed electronically by both parties.
-In both cases, the form is uploaded to the application system.
+The application is digitally signed with BankID in the Foundation’s application system Apply.
+If BankID is not available a special signature form is downloaded from the application system.
+The signature form must be signed by both parties manually, on paper, scanned and uploaded to the application system.

 The project manager’s signature represents confirmation that: